NoeltHS/Test/lr+-information/rank-structure.md

 {: .no_toc }
 - MR rank
 - Staff members who have been recognized by a shift host or an SHR or have earned 1,000 points in total
-- Responsible for various tasks, including working at departments, serving customers, restocking items, cleaning spills, and issuing warnings to trollers if no HRs are available to contact
+- Responsible for various tasks, including working at departments, serving customers, restocking items, and cleaning spills
 - Granted access to moderator commands and are expected to use them responsibly
 - Must first complete their three-day cooldown period and then be recognized by a shift host or an SHR outside of a shift to be promoted
 - Can also earn 2,000 points in total to be promoted